 Shotguns have been used for home defense for centuries in one form or another.

-For a thug, nothing can be more terrifying than the sight of a double barreled shotgun leveled at him.
-How about the sound of a pump action shotgun racking a shell into the chamber for sound deterrent?
+For a thug, nothing can be more terrifying than the sight of a double-barreled shotgun leveled at him.
+How about the sound of a pump-action shotgun racking a shell into the chamber for sound deterrent?
 Both will make even the most hardened criminals think twice.

-Remember, as distances and any obstructions you might encounter get larger increase the size of your projectiles.
+Remember, as distances and any obstructions you might encounter get larger, you should increase the size of your projectiles.
 Save the largest sizes for shooting through cover or barricades.
 Remember those larger projectiles will keep going and walls may not hold them.
-In urban settings, loads of 00 Buckshot get the job done against man and beast alike.
+In urban settings, loads of 00 buckshot will get almost any job done.

 What about shotgun slugs?
 Unless you’re living in big bear country or have to shoot through heavy barricades, save shotgun slugs for big-game hunting.
 A 1,000-pound bear knocking down your cabin door takes more to stop than a home invader.

 My advice to all who want to use a shotgun for home defense is to buy a variety of shells.
 Then, take various items, like drywall, plywood or jugs of water and test what those loads do to them at the gun range, if allowed.
 This target practice will allow you to see how powerful your shotgun really is.
 Then you can make the right decision of what shotgun load will be the best pick for your own home-defense situation.